ShaoqianHu/SETP_RA/README.md

-This is the crustal radial anisotropy model in the southeastern Tibet.
+This is the crustal shear wave velocity and radial anisotropy model in the southeastern Tibet.

-reference: Shaoqian Hu, Huajian Yao, Jikun Feng, Hui Huang, Qiyuan Liu, and Robert van der Hilst.
+Reference: Shaoqian Hu, Huajian Yao, Jikun Feng, Hui Huang, Qiyuan Liu, and Robert van der Hilst.
 Seismic radial anisotropy in southeastern Tibetan Plateau and its implications for regional geodynamic evolution.
 In preparation.

 Format of the model: